 It's a long way to Tipperary, and even longer to Kapunda.

-Daily Diary – Day 40
+Heysen Trail Diary – Day 40

 The sunrise had just crept over the horizon, unveiling the tips of the, now, fog-filled forest I had navigated only 15 hours earlier.
 I had never seen such an ethereal vision.
 The entire landscape was cloaked in a thick layer of floating wool.

 The final path into Kapunda jumped over the busy Tarlee Road, rounded a rabbit infested hill and passed the town’s expansive sporting complex.
 After almost seven weeks of hiking, I had finally arrived in a familiar setting.
-While the town is technically located in the Light Regional Council, it’s spitting distance from the Barossa and, therefore, a rival for my mighty Tanunda Magpies.
+While the town is technically located in the Light Regional Council, it’s spitting distance from the Barossa Valley and, therefore, a nearby rival for the mighty Tanunda Magpies.
 I had spent much of my youth losing grand finals on Kapunda Oval, but nevertheless, it felt good to be back.

 Kapunda was a keystone in the early development of South Australia.
 It has the distinction of being the oldest copper mining town in Australia.